project-gemmi/gemmi/docs/cif-parser.rst

   >>> doc['MSE']
   <gemmi.cif.Block MSE>

-It has two non-magic functions:
+It has two other ways of accessing a block:

 .. doctest::